 Prior to her role at the Bush, Lauren worked for AKA, a global marketing agency for the live entertainment, arts and cultural industries.
 At AKA she worked on campaigns for clients including Working Title Productions and the National Theatre.
 Lauren has also worked in the Readings department of BBC Radio Drama and was Programme Coordinator for Brand Events, programming and producing festivals and events on behalf of BBC Children in Need.

-Marketing and Sales Assistant
+Marketing and Sales Officer

 Lauri is new to London, having spent the previous three years working for one of Ireland’s leading drama schools and theatres in a marketing and producing capacity.
 He also works as a freelance theatre producer.